The Story of the Hamadryad

-The Story of the Hamadryad (Arakan: Ngan-daw-shay Watthu) is a folktale from the Arakanese people, collected by researcher San Shwe Bu and published in the Journal of the Burma Research Society.
+The Story of the Hamadryad (Arakanese: ငန်းတော်ရှည်ဝတ္ထု; Ngan-daw-shay Watthu) or The Snake Prince (Burmese: မြွေမင်းသား) is a folktale from the Arakanese people, collected by researcher San Shwe Bu and published in the Journal of the Burma Research Society.

 The tale is related to the international cycle of the Animal as Bridegroom, wherein a heroine marries a husband in animal form who reveals he is man underneath.
 In this case, the heroine marries a husband in animal shape that becomes human, while another girl marries a real animal and dies.
 Variants of the narrative are located in India and Southeast Asia.

 Summary

 An old widow has three beautiful daughters who she hopes to marry to grandees and princes, and always does the heavy chores at home herself, like fetching firewood and catching fish.
 One day, she takes a wicker basket to the river to catch some fish, but none appears, save for a snake that slithers into the basket.
 The widow takes the basket home with her to kill the snake later, and leaves it in a corner.
 Meanwhile, the snake slithers off to a jar of condiment.

 Some days later, the widow goes to fetch condiment for her food and the snake coils around her arm.
 The widow offers her three daughters to the animal, but it only reacts to the youngest one, releasing the woman's arm.
 The youngest daughter lives goes with the snake to a room, which takes off the snakeskin to become a human youth, since he is in fact a nat, then returns to his snake form in the morning.
 This goes on for many nights, until, one day, the elder sisters question her how she can live with a reptile as a husband, and the girl answers he is not snake at all, but a handsome youth underneath it.
 The elder sisters convince her to burn the snakeskin one night, which she does; despite some physical pain, the nat husband is content with assuming a definite human form.

 Some time later, he creates a palace for his wife with his powers, and decides to sail on a journey to learn a trade.
 After he prepares his provisions for the voyage, he warns his wife, pregnant at this time, not to leave his palace, then departs.
 While he is away, her elder sisters, jealous of her fortune, plot to get rid of her: they try to convince her to catch fish with them, then to break firewood - which she refuses - and to play with them on a swing over a river - which she agrees to do.
 The girl goes to the swing and her elder sisters shove her into the river.
 Fortunately for her, a couple of big storks sight her and rescue her to their nest atop a tree.